Overview

 Traffic by hour

 A bar chart showing average request count by hour of day (0–23, in your local timezone).
-Use this to understand peak usage hours and plan maintenance windows.

 Using analytics effectively